dharik/grown-up-quiz/README.md

 # The Questions

 ## Finance
-* Can you approximate how much money you have in your savings account right now?
+* About how much cash is in your savings account?
-* Do you know how to look up your credit score?
+* What's your credit score trend in the last 6 months?
-* Do you know how much total debt you have?
+* How much total debt you have?
+Student loans, car loans, home loans, credit card bills?
-* Can you estimate how long you'd last if you lost your largest source of income?
+* How many months would you last on savings if you lost your largest source of income?
-* Do you know of any tools to help you calculate total interest paid on a loan?
+* What was the interest rate of the last loan you took?
+How long did you take to pay it off?
+How much interest did you pay in total?
   * For example: $10,000 at 4%, with payments of $100/month
 * What % of your income do you spend on rent?
 Car?
 Groceries?

 ## Health
-* Can you recall the last time **you** scheduled a routine blood test?
+* When was your last routine blood test?
-* Do you know what routine checkups your health insurance covers?
+* What routine checkups does your health insurance cover?
 * Does your dental insurance cover free cleanings?
 How often?

 ## Goal-setting